 As World War II intrudes upon their home, three young friends in Greece risk everything for freedom, love and a chance at a better life.

-This is the core story of “Once We Were Here,” a newly released historical romance novel which highlights a piece of often forgotten yet important history: How Greece helped to win the Second World War.
+This is the core story of “Once We Were Here,” a historical romance novel released in October 2020 which highlights a piece of often forgotten yet important history: How Greece helped to win the Second World War.

 The novel begins with the events of October 28, 1940, when Italian dictator Benito Mussolini gave Greek Prime Minister Ioannis Metaxas an ultimatum: Allow Axis forces to occupy their country, or face war.